-4.15 There are 16 and are equivalent of Local Wildlife Sites in other Buckinghamshire districts.
-These are special places recognised for having high wildlife value or containing rare or threatened habitats and species.
+4.7.
+There are 16 and are equivalent of Local Wildlife Sites in other Buckinghamshire districts.
+These too are presently under review and where appropriate will be subsumed into the Local Wildlife sites designation These are special places recognised for having high wildlife value or containing rare or threatened habitats and species.